jakeread/tinynets/embedded/README.md

 # 'API'

-// return acks: build packet and put on port?
+// test with two, ack to host?
-// lights: on blue when rbrx non empty, on green when rbtx non empy
+// test with four, ack to host?
-// test with four, reach fourth?
+// node program for packet with address, lights on off

 [0:start][1:destination-msb:9][2:destination-8:lsb][3:hopcount][4:source][5:source][6:#bytestotal][byte_7][byte_6]...[byte_n] 0-255 bytes